 Tinpot Hut wines are made primarily from fruit grown on winemaker Fiona Turner's vineyard in Blind River.
 Fiona, who has worked with Matt Thomson for a number of years, supplements her own grapes with fruit from other growers in Marlborough and Hawkes Bay.
 The tinpot hut that gave its name to Fiona's wines is an old mustering hut in the remote hills between the Wairau and Awatere Valleys.
 The huts were used as a base for musterers as they rounded up the sheep that had been in the hills from spring to autumn.
 The name links Marlborough's past as a sheep farming centre with its current state as one of the world's most dynamic wine regions.

-Pinot Noir grapes were sourced from two well-tended, low yielding vineyards in the Omaka Valley and Blind River sub-regions in Marlborough.
+Pinot Noir grapes were sourced from three well-tended, low yielding vineyards in the Blind River, Omaka Valley and Dashwood sub-regions in Marlborough.

 2017 was a challenging vintage for wine growers as conditions were wetter and cooler than usual.
 This reduced yields by approximately 9% compared to 2016.
 It also pushed harvest dates back for all varieties.
 The final wines are more restrained on the nose and the palate but still display distinctive varietal characteristics.